9mobile Prize for Literature

-The 9mobile Prize for Literature (formerly the Etisalat Prize for Literature 2013–16) was created by Etisalat Nigeria in 2013, and is the first ever pan-African prize celebrating first-time African writers of published fiction books.
-Awarded annually, the prize aims to serve as a platform for the discovery of new creative talent out of the continent and invariably promote the burgeoning publishing industry in Africa.
-The winner receives a cash prize of £15,000 in addition to a fellowship at the University of East Anglia.
+The 9mobile Prize for Literature was a literary award established by Etisalat Nigeria in 2013.
+It was the first ever pan-African prize for a debut African novel or short story collection.
+Awarded annually, the prize aimed to discover new literary talent on the continent and promote the African publishing industry.
+The winner received a cash prize of £15,000 in addition to a fellowship at the University of East Anglia.

-The 9mobile Prize for Literature also aims to support publishers by purchasing 1000 copies of all shortlisted books, to be donated to various schools, book clubs and libraries across the African continent.
+The 9mobile Prize also sought to support publishers by purchasing 1000 copies of all shortlisted books.
+The books were donated to schools, book clubs and libraries across the African continent.

-In 2017, Etisalat Nigeria renamed itself 9mobile and the award name changed at the same time.
+The award was initially named the Etisalat Prize for Literature.
+In 2017, Etisalat Nigeria was rebranded 9mobile and the award name changed accordingly.

 Entry and prize

-The 9mobile Prize for Literature celebrates new writers of African citizenship whose first fiction book (more than 30,000 words in length) was published in the previous 24 months.
-The prize accepts any printed production in book form of any type or genre, written in English or published in English translation.
-Authors and their publishers can be based anywhere in the world.
+The 9mobile Prize for Literature was directed at emerging writers of African citizenship whose first fiction book (of more than 30,000 words) was published in the previous 24 months.
+All genres were eligible as long as written in English or published in English translation.

-The winner of the 9mobile Prize for Literature receives £15,000, a Samsung Galaxy Note and an engraved Montblanc Meisterstück.
-In line with the prize's vision of promoting upcoming writers, 9mobile sponsors a book tour to three African cities for the winning writer and shortlisted writers.
-The winning writer is also awarded the 9mobile Fellowship at the University of East Anglia, mentored by Professor Giles Foden, which includes significant opportunities to meet other writers, publishers and work on a second book.
-Shortlisted writers win a Samsung Galaxy Note and also embark on a book tour to two major African cities.
+The winner of the 9mobile Prize for Literature received £15,000 and a Fellowship at the University of East Anglia where they were mentored by Professor Giles Foden.
+The winner also was awarded a Samsung Galaxy Note, as were the shortlisted writers, and an engraved Montblanc Meisterstück.
+All of the finalists participated in book tour through three African cities sponsored by 9mobile.

-The 9mobile Prize has a board of patrons (in addition to the judges) who are mostly writers, academics, publishers and critics.
-Patrons are carefully selected based on professional excellence and a relationship with the African writing industry.
-Those who have served as patrons are:
+The 9mobile Prize was overseen by a board of patrons composed of literary figures.
+These included: